kirushyk/gst-instruments/README.md

 # GStreamer Instruments

-Set of performance analyzing tools for time profiling and data flow inspection in GStreamer apps.
+Set of performance profiling and data flow inspection tools for GStreamer pipelines.

 ## gst-instruments